sparsh-01M/Image_Manipulation_Techniques/README.md

 # 3. Uniform Noise
 Uniform noise has a constant PDF.
 It means that every value in the range of possible noise values has an equal probability of occurring.
 It can be represented as noise uniformly distributed over a particular range.

+# Image Addition, Subtraction, Multiplication, Division, and Alpha Blending

+- Alpha Blending: A technique in computer graphics where two images are combined by considering their alpha channels (opacity).
+The resulting image is a blend based on the transparency levels of each pixel.

+- Addition: Combining two images by adding the pixel values of the corresponding pixels.
+This can increase the brightness and contrast of the resulting image.

+- Subtraction: Combining two images by subtracting the pixel values of one image from the corresponding pixels of the other.
+This can be used to highlight differences between images.

+- Multiply: Combining two images by multiplying the pixel values of corresponding pixels.
+This can darken the resulting image and is often used to create shadow effects.

+- Division: Combining two images by dividing the pixel values of one image by the corresponding pixels of the other.
+This can be used for normalization or to highlight areas with similar intensities.